NIST Cybersecurity Framework

 Gopalakrishnan M

 As we discussed in our earlier blog, hackers attempt to access data, whether user data or machine generated data or to disrupt operations.
-Since the problem is universal, it has become a common agenda for industry bodies and associations to recommend best practices and guidelines aka cybersecurity framework.
-The Cybersecurity Framework ensures that embedded products are secure and are protected from cyber-attacks.
+Since the problem is universal, it has become a common agenda for industry bodies and associations to recommend best practices and guidelines — collectively known as a cybersecurity framework.
+The NIST Cybersecurity Framework ensures that embedded products are secure and are protected from cyber-attacks.
 By implementing good security practices, product owners can keep their devices safe, meet regulatory standards, build trust with customers, avoid losses and prevent damage to the brand reputation.
-This blog will introduce cybersecurity framework, touch up on different industry specific cybersecurity frameworks and then delve into NIST in detail.
+This blog will introduce the NIST Cybersecurity Framework, touch up on different industry specific CSF options and then delve into the NIST Framework in detail.
+Embien's digital transformation services include cybersecurity program implementation aligned with the NIST Cybersecurity Framework for embedded and IoT products.

 Introduction to cybersecurity Framework

 A cybersecurity framework serves as a guide for product owners to build a robust security posture.
 It helps in understanding the current risks, implementing protective measures, and establishing a resilient defense against potential attacks.
 This will assist in determining which activities are most important to ensure critical operations and service delivery.
-Framework will help in prioritize investments and maximize the impact of each investment spent on cyber security.
+A cybersecurity framework will help in prioritize investments and maximize the impact of each investment spent on cyber security.
 It results in a shift from compliance to action and specifies outcomes by providing a common language to address cybersecurity risk management across industries.
-CSF (Cyber Security Framework) gives a measure of where the organization stands today and where it must be with respect to cybersecurity.
-It has built in maturity models and gap analysis, so companies don't need additional maturity models on top of CSF.
+The NIST Cybersecurity Framework gives a measure of where the organization stands today and where it must be with respect to cybersecurity.
+It has built in maturity models and gap analysis, so companies don't need additional maturity models on top of the NIST Cybersecurity Framework.

 Industry specific Cybersecurity Frameworks

-Various industry bodies have come up with different cybersecurity frameworks to address needs specific to their needs.
-While the underlying theme of security is common, the primary asset being protected varies and guidelines specified accordingly.
+Various industry bodies have come up with different industry specific CSF options to address needs particular to their domains.
+While the underlying theme of security is common across any industry specific CSF, the primary asset being protected varies and guidelines are specified accordingly.

 Some of the cybersecurity frameworks that are widely in use today are captured below.